BrunoPdOliveir4/StreamingProj/readme.md

 > This project is a work in progress and a personal learning journey.
 It aims to balance the excitement of anime discovery with clean code architecture and respect for copyright law.

 Contributions, feedback, or suggestions are always welcome! 🚀

+## Next Steps

+This project have plans of using TraceMoe API to find animes.
+To make it possible, we shall need to find similar images and cross requests to have a bigger precision because it is not possible to be 100% confident with TraceMoe results yet.